 Whatever your budget is, a visit to Komodo National Park is an experience you absolutely must-do in Indonesia!

 How to get to the Komodo Islands

 Over the past few years, it has become much easier to visit the Komodo Islands.
 You can easily combine a 4-day Komodo Islands boat tour with your 3-week Bali Route.

 Flights from Bali to Labuan Bajo’s brand-new airport take 60-70 minutes.
 The airport is a 5-minute ride from Labuan Bajo town.

 Labuan Bajo & where to stay

 Please note that religion is Christian and Muslim.
-The people as lovely so as a sign of respect visiting their region, don’t walk in your bikini on the street.
+The people are lovely, so as a sign of respect for visiting their region, don’t walk in your bikini on the street.